google/codeworld/web/help/GuideUnit1.md

 nametag = lettering("Camille")
 ~~~~~

-You've used a new function, **`lettering`**.
+You've used a new function: **`lettering`**.
 This function describes a
 picture with letters (or any other kind of text) on it.

 Next, you can add a border to your nametag.
 You might be tempted to add
 a new line like `nametag = ...` to your code, but you can't!
 Remember,
-your code is like a dictionary, and each definition in it should give
+your code is like a dictionary and each definition in it should give
 the whole definition for that word.
 To include a second shape in your
 nametag, you'll use **`&`**, which you can read as "and" or "in front
 of".
-To describe the border itself, two more functions -- **`circle`**
+To describe the border itself, two more functions: -- **`circle`**
 and **`rectangle`** -- are useful.

 Here's a name tag with a border: